2016: what did I do this year?

 There are 3 things I’ll keep the focus on for 2017:

-- Learning where my energy is coming from and optimise that channel, in the same way, I’ll do it if it were a traffic or conversion sources 🙂
+- Learning where my energy is coming from and optimise that channel.
+Basically, it’s in the same of when you’re optimising a traffic or conversion sources running digital and growth hacking strategies 🙂

-- Make the projects I’m working on amazing: set goals and build plans to exceed them;
+- Make the projects I’m working on amazing: set goals and build plans to always improve;

-- Learn as much as I can taking part to discussion and online groups, without being scared of it.
+- Learn as much as I can taking part to discussions, forums and online communities, without being scared of it.
 If you’re confident in yourself, people will listen to you and it will enrich everyone.

 Have a great break, everyone!